Sycamore Gap Tree

 .

-The National Trust has announced the Leeds Society for Deaf and Blind People as one of the recipients of the 49 ‘Trees of Hope’ Sycamore Gap saplings being gifted to individuals, groups, and organisations across the UK.
+The Leeds Society for Deaf and Blind People was chosen by the The National Trust as one of the recipients of the 49 ‘Trees of Hope’ Sycamore Gap saplings gifted to individuals, groups, and organisations across the UK.

-The big reveal in National Tree Week follows the charity’s invitation on the anniversary of the felling of the much-loved tree at the end of September for applications for one of the saplings grown from its seed.
+The big reveal in National Tree Week followed the charity’s invitation on the anniversary of the felling of the much-loved tree at the end of September for applications for one of the saplings grown from its seed.
 Nearly 500 applications were received for the 49 saplings – one to represent each foot in height that the tree was at the time of felling.
-The saplings are currently being cared for at the charity’s Plant Conservation Centre, and they should be strong and sturdy enough ready to plant out in winter 2025/26.
+The saplings were cared for at the charity’s Plant Conservation Centre, Until they were sturdy enough ready to plant out in winter 2025/26.

 The first sycamore gap sapling to successfully grow from seed from the felled tree was gifted to His Majesty the King in Honour of Celebration Day in May for planting in winter 2025/26 in Windsor Great Park for visitors to enjoy as a symbol of the hope and beauty that can come from loss.